Abhi Na Jaao Chhod Kar

 "Abhi Na Jaao Chhod Kar" is a Hindi film song from the 1961 film Hum Dono.
-It is a romantic duet sung by Mohammed Rafi and Asha Bhosle, composed by Jaidev with lyrics by Sahir Ludhianvi.
+It is a romantic duet composed by Jaidev with lyrics by Sahir Ludhianvi, and sung by Mohammed Rafi and Asha Bhosle.
 The song was picturised on actors Dev Anand and Sadhana Shivdasani.

 Background

 The song was featured in Hum Dono, a film produced by and starring Dev Anand.
 The musical score for the film was composed by Jaidev, and the lyrics were written by Sahir Ludhianvi, both of whom received acclaim for their contributions.
 Over time, the song came to be viewed as a significant example of romantic musical expression in Hindi cinema.
 The tune of "Abhi Na Jaao Chhod Kar" is reused in two other songs in the film Hum Dono: "Adhuri Aas Chhod Ke" and "Jahaan Mein Aisa Kaun Hai Ke Jissko Gham Mila Nahin".

 The arrangement by Jaidev is marked by restraint, featuring minimal orchestration including guitar and flute interludes.
 This creates a subdued mood that emphasizes the song’s lyrical and emotional content.
 The vocal performances by Rafi and Bhosle are often noted for their natural, conversational tone, which complements the song’s structure and enhances its emotional resonance.
 The song covers the popular theme of lovers in conversation who want to spend more time with each other away from their homes, but are forced to part at the end of the day due to their responsibilities to their families.